nipreps/nibabies/docs/outputs.md

 Volumetric output spaces labels (`<space_label>` above, and in the following) include `T1w` and `MNI152NLin2009cAsym` (default).
+For space labels that include a cohort, the cohort is included in the space label, for example `MNIInfant+1`.

 #### Surfaces, segmentations and parcellations from FreeSurfer